viralpoetry/0x00da/README.md

 # 0x00DA toolkit

-`ooda` will visit provided addresses and create the CSV file with:
+`ooda` will visit provided websitesa and create the CSV file with:
-  * http code
+  * HTTP status code
-  * page title
+  * Page title
-  * ip address
+  * IP address
-  * and/or info about the redirect
+  * Title or information about the redirect

 ## Build
 ```